conduktor/quickstart-conduktor-aws-msk/README.md

 # Steps

-1) Deploy the first CloudFormation file
+1) Deploy the first CloudFormation file, this will create ECR, S3 and CodeBuild resources
-Supply your github username and personal access key so that you can connect to the internal Docker image (will be removed when the new public image is released)

 2) upload all the files / folders in this repo (`conduktor-platform-config`, `buildspec.yml`, `Dockerfile`) in the S3 bucket that was created